Lucamasta9000/Darts-scorer/README.md

   snapshot for a quick correction, and why manual entry exists as a fallback - treat this as a scoring aid to keep an eye on, not a fully hands-off referee.

+I would recommend a 64bit raspberry pi 3 and above but anything that runs debian should be fine.
+Will be working on an arch version.

+As of right now all darts thrown are snapshotted and stored in RAM so the RAM will slowly fill up but should br fine.
+All snapshots are deleted when the program is stopped.
+You can run it in a venv but you can just run it in root.